DeveloperCookie/DeveloperCookie/Resume/README.md

 2018.04 - 2018.12
 - Learned about cloud architectures and developed helpful services using cloud computing technologies.

-### Teaching MIT App Inventor in Seowon Elementary School
+### Teaching with MIT App Inventor in Seowon Elementary School
 2015.01 - 2015.07
 - Helped students easily build functional apps for smartphones using a block-based tool by teaching MIT App Inventor in Seowon Elementary School.